2ood/friends-tutor/README.md

 <a name="1-2"></a>
 ## 1.2) What is the solution?

-Project 'Friends Mentor' is motivated by one of Albert Einstein's quotes.
+Project 'Friends Tutor' is motivated by one of Albert Einstein's quotes.

 > If you can't explain it simply, you don't understand it enough.